Forec/light-applications/scripts-for-bupt/get-your-gpa/README.md

 * **Attentions**: Without `PIL` and `tesseract-ocr`, the script cannot automatically fill in the CAPTCHA for you.
 You may need to modify my script and verify the CAPTCHA yourself.
 Another very import notice: **THE CODEC I USE IS GBK**, change it yourself if your terminal is utf8 or other codecs.

 ## Usage
 The python version is 2.7, so just `python gpa.py <id> <pwd>`, the script will return your gpa.
-Also, I build an executable binary file, you can just use the `gpa.exe` in this folder too.
+Also, I build an executable binary file, you can just download `gpa.exe` from my cloud storage: [here](http://7xktmz.com1.z0.glb.clouddn.com/gpa.exe).
 It will look like this, for BUPT students, optional classes in the evening will not be counted into gpa.
 Here I hide my Username, Password and Scores.
 <img src="http://7xktmz.com1.z0.glb.clouddn.com/gpa-get.png" width="500px">

 ## Update-logs